-It is called Milkwood because of the massive Milkwood that grows in our garden.
+It is called Milkwood because of the massive Milkwood that grew in our garden until two months ago, when it toppled over and obliterated everything in its path!
 The Milkwood, by the way, is a protected tree in Zinkwazi, and Zinkwazi itself is a conservancy (and a strictly no fireworks zone).
 We take our fauna and flora very seriously because it's home to so much wildlife and we residents refuse to allow this beautiful area to become suburban.
-It's wild - and it must stay that way.
+It's wild - and we will keep it that way.

 No comments: